Jamie Scott takes MasterChef title

-Jamie is the eighth winner of the show, and was praised by the judges for his passion for food and love of cooking.
+Jamie is the eighth winner of the show, and was praised by the judges on last night's show for his passion for food and love of cooking.

 Marcus Wareing said: "Jamie is a fantastic chef that has a personality and a big, big heart.
 That goes a long way in food and this is reflected in his plates - you can see it.

 "I know we have found a true champion, we've found one of the future chefs of the country."

 Monica Galetti said: "Jamie has always given us delicious food, food that he enjoys eating.
 I am going to be so happy to follow this chef's career."

 The finalists had to complete tasks including preparing a Michelin-standard dish for 25 acclaimed Michelin-starred chefs, inspectors and restaurateurs, and travelling to San Sebastian in Spain to cook for influential chef Andoni Luis Aduriz at his famous restaurant Mugaritz.